Inferara/inferara.com/content/about/index.md

 # About Inferara

-- We do [research](/research) for protecting #Web3 digital assets and its citizens.
+- We do [research](/research) in formal methods for protecting #Web3 digital assets and its citizens.
 - Our goal is **to make Web3 safe and secure environment for everyone**.

-Our team unites people who share a passion for developing cutting-edge solutions to the most pressing security challenges in the #Web3 space.
+Our team unites people who share experience in science and engineering.

+- We know what engineers and developers do every day, because we daily write code ourselves; thus, we understand what tools and methods would work.

-- Our specializations are automated theorem proving and model checking – an approach to verifying the correctness of blockchain code.
-For that we use Coq and TLA+.
+- Our specializations are automated theorem proving and model checking: Coq and TLA+.
 - We frontrunning academic-style research before writing any new line of code.

 > "If you do not do design right from the beginning, then every piece of the code you write is a patch.
 And you start out from the day 1 with a mess." – Leslie Lamport